dusktreader/typer-repyt/CONTRIBUTING.md

 ```

 > [!Note]
-> The maintainers of typer-attach _hate_ the use of `!` to indicate breaking changes in the subject line.
+> The maintainers of typer-repyt _hate_ the use of `!` to indicate breaking changes in the subject line.
 If you
 > introduce a breaking change, please note it in a _footer_ instead.

 Code contributions should follow best-practices where possible.
 Use the